 Patient communications

-Drafting routine patient communications, appointment confirmations, recall reminders for standard checks, and general practice announcements is a reasonable use of AI drafting tools, provided a staff member reviews the output before it goes out.
+Drafting routine patient communications, appointment confirmations, recall reminders for standard checks, and general practice announcements is a reasonable use of AI drafting tools such as ChatGPT, provided a staff member reviews the output before it goes out.
 The line to hold is content: general reminders and admin messages are fine, anything that summarises or references a specific patient's clinical history is not something a general AI tool should be drafting unsupervised.

 Billing and administrative paperwork